EswaranS-06/Steganography-Java-/README.md

 ---

-Feel free to replace placeholders like Eswaran S, Hindustan University, and [Your GitHub URL] with your actual details.
+Feel free to replace placeholders like Eswaran S, Hindustan University, and(https://github.com/EswaranS-06/) with your actual details.
 This README provides all the essential information for users and developers to understand and run the project.